 It is this view of early ecclesiastical literature (in the first three centuries) that predominates in the works of A. Harnack and G. Krüger (cf. § 2, 4).

-Source: Bardenhewer.
-Patrology.
+Otto Bardenhewer.
+“Notion and Purpose of Patrology”, in: ‘Patrology’.
 The lives and works of the Fathers of the Church.
-Introduction.
+Translated from the second edition by Thomas J. Shanan.
+‘Introduction’, § I, pp. 1‐7.
 B. Herder.
 Freiburg im Breisgau and St. Louis, Mo.
-1908. pp. 1-7.
+1908.